 The national conversation on addiction has shifted, and we’re now even more aware of its dangers and prevalence.
 But since older Americans traditionally represent a smaller percentage of addiction rehab participants, they’ve in some ways become a shadow class of addicts.

 Changing attitudes toward drugs and alcohol, as well as an aging population, have led to a growing number of seniors with addiction.
 When you consider that seniors are uniquely at risk for prescription medication addiction, we can grasp the true scope of the problem.

 You may feel that a loved one, or yourself, is struggling with addiction.
 First, realize that you’re not alone.
 Many people have dealt with this.
-Today, we’ll cover some of the important details of this multi-faceted issue facing millions of Americans — from signs and symptoms to treatment options.
+Today, we’ll cover some of the important details of this multi-faceted issue facing nearly a million of older Americans — from signs and symptoms to treatment options.

 Watch for the Signs in Yourself and Others